 Self-Preservation Twos are the most child-like of the three subtypes.
 They appear youthful and cute, unconsciously inviting other people to take care of them.
 They want to be loved and prioritized without having to do anything to earn this, just as children are in a family setting.
 Consistent with how children often behave, the SP Two is often more fearful and less trusting than the other Type Two subtypes.

-Social Type Twos: Ambition
+Social Interaction Type Twos: Ambition

 Social Twos are powerful and intellectual; they know how to command a room.
 They rely heavily on the reciprocal nature of relationships, offering their support to others as a way to guarantee support for themselves in the future.
 Social Type Twos are more introverted than the other Two subtypes, which can be attributed to their desire to be viewed as in control.
 They have workaholic tendencies and may overextend themselves with commitments to groups they feel are important.

-1:1 Bonding Type Twos: Aggressive/Seductive
+One-to-One Bonding Type Twos: Aggressive/Seductive

-1:1 Bonding Twos are charmers who aim to connect passionately with another person.
+One-to-One Bonding Twos are charmers who aim to connect passionately with another person.
 They work tirelessly to attract someone who will be so enamored of them that they’ll fulfill the Two’s needs without being asked.
 At times, this hard work of attracting someone comes across as aggressive, intense and dramatic.
 Twos justify this behavior as being in the name of love, which they can confuse with desire.